yimbymelbourne/council-meeting-agenda-scraper/README.md

 ## Testing

-`poetry pytest` will run all the tests, including on any new scrapers added to the `scrapers/` directory.
+`poetry run pytest` will run all the tests, including on any new scrapers added to the `scrapers/` directory.
 These tests are also run through GitHub actions upon merge request.

 # Running the application